xapple/pydirdiff/README.md

 This tool compares two directories recursively and prints any differences found between them.
 This enables the easy verification of the integrity of backups for instance.

-Typically you could approach this problem by using a speical `rsync` command such as the following:
+Typically you could approach this problem by using a special `rsync` command such as the following:

     rsync -archive --delete --verbose --dry-run --itemize-changes "$FIRST_DIR" "$SECND_DIR"